+FOR MONEY

-FOR MONEY BY CHARLES HENDERSON (WITH CHARLES PALMER)
+BY CHARLES HENDERSON

+(WITH CHARLES PALMER)

 Rudy Vallee says-"It is difficult to find words potent enough to express my enthusiasm.
-Even an old dog like yours truly profited from the reading."
+Even an old dog like yours truly profited from the reading.

-Would you be really prepared if you had a sudden call for an audition?
-You will, after reading this chapter of a unique series by a famous vocal teacher mind.
+■ Would you be really prepared if you had a sudden call for an audition?
+You will, after reading this chapter of a unique series by a famous vocal teacher leader, radio producer, or whohis money on for the spot he has in

 What goes on at an audition?
 Essentially, you come in, you sing, you go out.
 Of course, there are a hundred different types of auditions, in as many different environments, for as many different types of singing jobs.
 There's the night club in the cold light of morning with the chairs up-ended on the tables and the scrubwomen listening as you run through your song.
 There's the advertising agency where you sit in a chromium chair while a spruce young executive with a gardenia in his lapel listens to the record you brought with you.
 There's the bandstand in the echoing ballroom where you step to the mike in front of the shirtsleeved rehearsing musicians and do your stuff.
-There's the music bungalow on the picture lot, the radio studio, the barren rehearsal hall, the empty theater stage, and what not.
+There's the music bungalow on the picture lot. the radio studio, the barren rehearsal hall, the empty theater stage, and what not.

 There you have the scenes.
-Surroundings differ, standards of courtesy differ, but the routine is always the same: you enter, you sing, you leave.
+Surroundings differ, standards of courtesy differ, but the routine is always the same: you enter, you sing, you ages.
+My guess is that you started ever) that you are worth gambling laying plans for the audition itself. with hardly a thought for that intensive preparation in which the actual singing is only the final step of a series.
+Well, here is what I suggest.